rkchoudhury/devTinder/deployements/README.md

 1. Build the project on Remote Machine

    - Go to the web folder

-  - cd devtinder
+     - ls
-  - cd client-web
+     - cd devTinder/client-web

    - Install the dependencies

      - npm install

    - Build the project

      - npm run build

      - ls
-    - dist (Folder contains all the code that we wat to run onto the server)
+       - dist (Folder contains all the code that we want to run onto the server)

+2. Deploye Web App using `nginx`

+   - We are inside the client-web folder

+     - cd devTinder/client-web

+   - Install the nginx

+     - sudo apt update
+     - sudo apt install nginx

+   - Start & Enable nginx onto our system

+     - sudo systemctl start nginx

+     - sudo systemctl enable nginx

+   - Copy code from dist(build files) to the nginx's http server (/var/www/html/)

+     - `sudo scp -r dist/* /var/www/html/`

+3. Enable port :80 of our instance on AWS Site

+   > Go to AWS instance

+   - > Security
+     - > Security Groups
+       - Inbound rules
+         - Edit inbound rules
+         - Add rule
+         - Set port range to 80 & source to 0.0.0.0/0
+         - Save rules

+   -> Now hit the public IP Address on the browser

+   -> The frontend web app now deployed to the public IP addess of the Instance.

+   -> We can access the public IP Address anywhere on the internet